Ohranj/Houze/README.md

 ### Tests

 #### Feature
 Feature tests are used for core abilities of the application.
-Testing makes use of the PHPUnit framework
+Testing makes use of the PHPUnit framework.

+Before running the testing command please make sure to have migrated and seeded the database.
+Please follow the [Seeding Dummy Data](#seeding-dummy-data) section.
 ```
 php artisan test --filter Feature
 ```